 - the lease has been signed by you (as the tenant) and the landlord

 Before carrying out any of these tasks, you should make sure you have fully reviewed the lease and sought legal, commercial and business advice on any areas you don’t understand or require clarification on.
+It is important to ensure that the lease reflects your negotiated agreement.

 Your landlord’s obligations to you